Stoner19/BismuthTools/README.md

 1. Fix ledger query to accomodate ledger.db with no hyperblock information

+Version 1.02 Changes 07/05/2017

+1. Fix miner query for low block finders

 Future Improvements:

 1. Other Ledger Information page: to list hyperblock and query "keep" transactions
 2. Network information page
+3. Remove inaccurate miner information e.g. power usage as this is not relevant to production